metaleap/zentient/zdbg-vsc/proto/readme.md

 	// - `map[string]interface{}` (for JSON `object`s)
 	// - `string` (for JSON `string`s)
 	AdapterData interface{} `json:"adapterData,omitempty"`

-	// The checksums associated with this file.
-	Checksums []Checksum `json:"checksums,omitempty"`

-	// The short name of the source.
-Every source returned from the debug adapter has a name.
-When sending a source to the debug adapter this name is optional.
-	Name string `json:"name,omitempty"`
 } // struct Source

 ```